The Coherence Fee

 The theorem says more.
 The minimal repair is initial: any other repair that eliminates the blind spots factors through it.
 Bridge concepts are not design choices among alternatives.
 They are the structurally inevitable shared concepts that the topology of the composition forces into existence.
 Different operationalizations may name them differently — one team's day_convention is another's trading_calendar_basis — but the topological role is unique up to relabeling.

-The mathematics behind this result is the first cohomology of a cellular sheaf on the composition graph — a construction from applied algebraic topology that classifies exactly which local consistencies fail to compose into global consistency [1–4].
-What matters for the present argument is the operational consequence: the verification gap has a number.
-The number determines the minimum cost of eliminating it.
-And no protocol operating within the fixed bilateral regime can reduce that cost below the topological minimum.
+The mathematics behind this result is the first cohomology of a cellular sheaf on the composition graph — a construction from applied algebraic topology that classifies exactly which local consistencies fail to compose into global consistency.
+The construction originates in work on topological signal processing and sensor networks; what is new here is the application to tool composition and the operational consequence that follows from it: the verification gap has a number, the number determines the minimum cost of eliminating it, and no protocol operating within the fixed bilateral regime can reduce that cost below the topological minimum.
+The structural identities behind the diagnostic are machine-checked in Lean 4 across the companion papers.

 The institutional case